Parking and road maintenance

 If a car is parked on a pavement

-It isn’t an offence to park on the pavement but it is an offence for a parked car to cause an obstruction to others, for example, by blocking a pathway.
+It isn’t an offence to park on the pavement but it is usually an offence to drive on a pavement.
+It is also an offence for a parked car to cause an obstruction to others, for example, by blocking a pathway.

 There’s no legal definition of what an obstruction is but, if the police are called, they will decide if the vehicle is blocking the way and can have it removed if the person in charge of it can’t be found.